Jean Allemane: War and the appeal of radicalism of the left and right

 The outbreak of World War I bitterly divided the French socialists (as it did the socialists of most countries).
 Allemane had been a staunch opponent of militarism in his previous writings, but in 1914, he supported war 'in defence of the nation'.
 Anti-war critics on the left saw this as a grave betrayal.
-However, after the war, Allemane turned once again to the left.
-Already in 1917, he had welcomed the Russian Revolution.
-Although he was sceptical of Leninism and had never really embraced Marxism, he accepted the October Revolution.
+However, although he was sceptical of Leninism and had never really embraced Marxism, he accepted the October Revolution.
 In 1920, at its 18th Congress in Tours, the SFIO split over the question whether to remain in the Second International or join Lenin's new Third International.
 The majority voted the join the Third International and henceforth called itself 'French Section of the Communist International', subsequently renamed French Communist Party (PCF).
 Allemane voted with the majority for adhesion to the Third International, because its radicalism appealed to him.
 Nevertheless, he did not join the PCF.
 Instead, in the 1920s, he flirted with the National Socialist party of Gustave Hervé (formerly an anti-militarist socialist but, since 1914, a staunch nationalist).
 This group sought to unite socialists who had taken a 'patriotic' position during the First World War, but it also attracted old Boulangist and anti-Dreyfusard elements, as well as anti-Marxist syndicalists.
 In the course of the 1920s, this party developed more and more in a fascist direction.
 Allemane, however, never actually played a role in this party.
 Instead, in his last years he concentrated on the activities of his Masonic lodge, a group he believed to be particularly susceptible to Socialist pressure.
 (Note: "IL appartint à la franc-maçonnerie, de toutes les associations philosophiques la plus perméable à la propagande socialiste."
 Translation.
 "He was attached to Free-Masonry, which of all philosophical groups was the most permeable to socialist propaganda.")
 Jean Allemane joined Les Rénovateurs de Clichy, a lodge from Grand Orient de France, the same lodge as Jean-Baptiste Clément, Le temps des cerises song composer.
 He died in 1935 at Herblay in Seine-et-Oise.